AdamSmithOrlik/dark-matter-N-body/README.md

 Building a dark matter N-body simulation

 UPDATES:

+26/06/24

-Rewrote the sampling code to correctly sample velocities from a Maxwell Boltzmann distribution.
+- Rewrote the sampling code to correctly sample velocities from a Maxwell Boltzmann distribution.
-Added capital constants to control key aspects of the initial conditions.
+- Added capital constants to control key aspects of the initial conditions.
-Added dimensionful constant, giving time steps a concrete meaning -> Calculate what this relationship is.
+- Added dimensionful constant, giving time steps a concrete meaning -> - Calculate what this relationship is.
-Added a new softening length according to pg 125 Binney & Termaine -> Not sure if it should be positive or negative.
+- Added a new softening length according to pg 125 Binney & Termaine -> Not sure if it should be positive or negative (POSITIVE).
-Made a rotational velocity test.
+- Made a rotational velocity test.

+28/06/24

+- Made a sun earth orbital system to test
+- Fixed velocities by relating them to the radial distance by adding circular velocity and approximating
+- Debugged dimensionful quantities by relating G to rhos and rs
+- Added loading bar for the simulation
+-

 TO DO:

-c++ functions and constants code now needs to be updated to reflect the above changes.
-Test starting positions and velocities in c++.
-Finish a working version in python and then translate into c++ code.
+1. Figure out how to model orbits as a check that the model is working DONE.
-Need the make starting velocities proportional to the radial distance -> Use circular velocity calculated from NFW profile.
+2. Fix the velocities to represent their distance from the center DONE.
+3. Rewrite the c++ code with the changes
+4. Think about parallelization or schemes to speed up the simulations.

 ULTIMATE GOALS:
 Full 3D N-body simulation generated in c++ with analysis code in python.